mspncp/gosu-wiki/To Do.md

 # To Do list

 This list of tasks is exported automatically from my OmniFocus projects.
-(Last update: 2011-11-16)
+(Last update: 2011-11-18)

 ## Gosu 0.8.x
+  * Fix: VertexArray Transform pointers go stale between frames
+  * Fix: currentTransforms/absoluteTransforms should be in the queue, no Graphics
+  * Embed RSD into DrawOp
   * Apply colorKey AFTER splitting the bitmap into tiles, not before!
-  * Debug Macros not working sometimes (see feature\_tests)
-  * Embed RSD into DrawOp
   * Run feature\_tests, Peter Morphose, Terava @ iOS
+  * Release a relatively stable rc1 gem with record{} working some more
   * See if Gosu can be made to use BGRA again because it is apparently faster on OSX/iOS
-  * Release a relatively stable rc1 gem with record{} working some more
   * Add required libxinerama-dev to wiki page
   * Make stuff superficially independent of Window
   * Add special case: Macro::draw in record{} must split up the old Macro again (whew...)